England Women at Wembley: Was this a watershed moment for women's football?

 Sensational support for women's football

 The support for women's football was a big focus ahead of the game and for that, it was absolutely a watershed moment.
-It truly was a wonderful sight to see so many people - 77,768 to be exact - watching a women's game at Wembley, although it was just shy of the 80,203 overall record set at the 2012 Olympic gold medal match between USA Women and Japan Women.
+It truly was a wonderful sight to see so many people - 77,768 to be exact - watching an England Women's game at Wembley, although it was just shy of the 80,203 overall attendance record for a women's game in England set at the 2012 Olympic gold medal match between USA Women and Japan Women.

 Women's football has grown in popularity over the last few years, with England's World Cup success in the summer a real culmination of that support.
 Saturday's game can almost be seen as a stamp of approval for this Lionesses team, despite the result.
 Everyone who attended was telling the team 'we want to support you, we like what you are doing and thank you for inspiring us'.